-- 350 Introduction to Graphics.\ S. An introduction to graphic design and reproduction involving layout, typography, the use of photography, and illustration.
+350 Introduction to Graphics.
+F and S. An introduction to graphic design and reproduction involving layout, typography, the use of photography, and illustration.
 The course introduces the student to the various printing processes.
 Projects include posters, brochures, pamphlets, and advertisements.
 Prerequisite: 210 or permission of the instructor.
+Mr. F. Speyers.

-Mr. R. Jensen. - 351 Intermediate Graphics.\ S. A continuation of 350 with an emphasis on the production of illustrations and on the use of photography as they apply to specific problems of information and promotion.
+351 Intermediate Graphics.
+F and S. A continuation of 350 with an emphasis on the production of illustrations and on the use of photography as they apply to specific problems of information and promotion.
 Prerequisite: 350.
+Mr. F. Speyers.

-Mr. R. Jensen. - 352 Advanced Graphics.\ S. A continuation of 351 with a primary concern for developing each student's technical skills and individual approach in visual communication.
+352 Advanced Graphics.
+F and S. A continuation of 351 with a primary concern for developing each student's technical skills and individual approach in visual communication.
 Prerequisite: 351.
+Mr. F. Speyers.

-Mr. R. Jensen. - 360 Introduction to Photography.\ F. An introduction to the basic techniques and processes of photography such as camera operation, black and white film processing, and printing.
+360 Introduction to Photography.
+F and S. An introduction to the basic techniques and processes of photography such as camera operation, black and white film processing, and printing.
 The history of photography and the various critical approaches to the medium form the context for the study of these techniques and processes.
 The medium is studied to discover individual development of expression and communication.
 Materials fee.
 Prerequisite: permission of the instructor; art majors must have completed 209.
-Mr. R. Jensen. - 361 Intermediate Photography.\ F. Continued exploration of the medium of photography in black and white with an emphasis on the development of an individual approach to photography.
+Mr. R. Jensen.

+361 Intermediate Photography.
+F and S. Continued exploration of the medium of photography in black and white with an emphasis on the development of an individual approach to photography.
 Basic color processes are introduced.
 Materials fee.
 Prerequisite: 360.
-Mr. R. Jensen. - 362 Advanced Photography.\ F. A continuation of 361 with a primary concern for developing each student's technical skills and individual approach in creative photography.
+Mr. R. Jensen.

+362 Advanced Photography.
+F and S. A continuation of 361 with a primary concern for developing each student's technical skills and individual approach in creative photography.
 Materials fee.
+Prerequisite:

-Prerequisite: 361.
-Mr. R. Jensen. - 390 Independent Study.\ F, I, S. A student wishing to register for this course must have an introductory course in the medium and submit a written proposal to the chair for approval.
-Staff. - 395 Seminar and Exhibition.\ S. An opportunity from a Christian perspective to integrate the study of art history, aesthetics, and the other liberal arts as well as the work in studio art.
+361. Mr. R. Jensen.

+390 Independent Study.
+F, I, S. A student wishing to register for this course must have an introductory course in the medium and submit a written proposal to the chair for approval.
+Staff.

+395 Seminar and Exhibition.
+F and S. An opportunity from a Christian perspective to integrate the study of art history, aesthetics, and the other liberal arts as well as the work in studio art.
 The seminar will include regular meetings with the faculty, writing a scholarly statement of the candidate's philosophy of art, a study of exhibitions in art galleries and museums, and the presentation of a one-man show.
+One unit taken over both semesters.
 Prerequisite: senior status and a concentration in art.
-Staff.
+Mr. C. Young.